Japanese occupation of Singapore: Sook Ching Centre Monument

 The site of this monument lies within the Hong Lim Complex in Chinatown.
 The inscription on the monument reads:

 Changi Beach Massacre Monument

 The site of this monument is located in Changi Beach Park (near Camp Site 2) in the eastern part of Singapore.
-The inscription on the monument reads:
+The inscription reads:

 Punggol Beach Massacre Monument

 The site of this monument is located off Punggol Road in northeastern Singapore.
 The inscription on the monument reads: